Areas of Practice

 Dina L. Vespia

-Dina L. Vespia is an associate in the firm’s Corporate Department, where she works primarily in the firm’s Energy and Not-for-Profit and Education Law practice areas.
+Dina L. Vespia is a partner in the firm’s Corporate Department, where she works primarily in the firm’s Not-for-Profit and Education Law and Energy practice areas.

 In the energy regulatory area, Ms. Vespia’s work involves all types of regulatory issues, including representation of energy service companies before various public service commissions; regulatory compliance; gas and electric industry restructuring and competition issues; rulemakings; general marketing matters; and unfair trade practice issues.
 Her practice also includes tax matters affecting utilities and energy service companies, such as gross receipts taxes; state and local sales and use taxes; and related tax matters.